 Get RealRec on the App Store

-Record with verification, export with an embedded source reference, and share with a traceable original.
+The iOS app is not published yet, but it is on its way.
+Soon you will be able to record with verification, export with an embedded source reference, and share with a traceable original.